-Reading all the data-words creates a frame containing $10 \times 32$ bit words when reading at 2 kHz or 16 kHz data rates; similarly, a frame contains $13 \times 16$ -bit words when reading at 128 kHz.
+By default, a frame contains 11 × 32-bit words when reading at 2 kHz or 16 kHz data rates; similarly, a frame contains $13 \times 16$ -bit words when reading at 128 kHz.
+The default frame configuration does not include the optional respiration phase word; however, this word can be included as needed.
 Additionally any words not required can be excluded from the frame.
 To arrange the frame with the words of interest, configure the appropriate bits in the frame control register (see Table 37).
-The complete set of words per frame are $10 \times 32$ -bit words for the 2 kHz or 16 kHz data rates, or $13 \times 16$ -bit words at 128 kHz.
+The complete set of words per frame are 12 × 32-bit words for the 2 kHz or 16 kHz data rates, or 15 × 16-bit words at 128 kHz.

 Any data not available within the frame can be read between frames.
-Reading a register interrupts the frame and requires the user to issue a new read command of Address 0x40 (see Table 53) to start framing again.
+Reading a register interrupts the frame and requires the user to issue a new read command of Address 0x40 (see Table 54) to start framing again.